ashinat24/PINspiration/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install`.
 3. Set up the required environment variables.
-Refer to the `.env.example` file for the required variables.
 4. Start the development server using `npm start`.
 5. Access the PINspiration platform in your browser at `http://localhost:3000`.